greenelab/deep-review/sections/04_study.md

-Complementing computational prediction approaches, cryo-electron microscopy (cryo-EM) allows near-atomic resolution determination of protein models by comparing individual electron microscope images [@doi:10.1016/j.cell.2015.03.049].
-Complexes intractable to study by established approaches like X-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy have been solved using this method [@doi:10.1038/nature12822].
-Structures are determined in cryo-EM through comparisons of hundreds of individual images [@doi:10.1016/j.cell.2015.03.050].
-Thus, advances have depended on increased throughput in image capture.
-The development of new technologies, such as direct electron detectors, made practical the collection of the large number of micrographs required to solve high-resolution structures.
-Supporting these rapid collection technologies, new software has been developed for image processing.
+Complementing computational prediction approaches, cryo-electron microscopy (cryo-EM) allows near-atomic resolution determination of protein models by comparing individual electron micrographs [@doi:10.1016/j.cell.2015.03.049].
-For many tasks, analysis can be accomplished in real time as images are generated.
+Detailed structures require tens of thousands of protein images [@doi:10.1016/j.cell.2015.03.050].
+Technological development has increased the throughput of image capture.
+New hardware, such as direct electron detectors, has made large-scale image production practical, while new software has focused on rapid, automated image processing.

 Other components of cryo-EM image processing remain recalcitrant to automation.
 For instance, in particle picking, micrographs are scanned to identify